 Matthew 22:19 Jesus said, "Show me the assessment (according to law)".
 And they brought him a denarius.

 About the drachm (Silver Greek coin — value approximately equivalent to a denarius): Note though, that as the level of silver in the Roman denarius was debased to about 80% purity, only the tetradrachm (Tyrian shekel) and didrachm coins minted at Tyre (at least 94% purity) were acceptable in temple offerings.
+History records that after the mint at Tyre closed in 19 BC, the Jews received permission from the Romans to mint identical coins, with their mint thought to have been close to, or even at the Temple itself.
 And as the level of commission was frequently excessive, allowing many money-changers to become rich, no wonder Jesus brought out the whip.

-About the assarion/assarius (Copper coin.
-Sometimes abbreviated as the word “as” from which we get the English word "ace”.
-Initially valued at one-tenth of a denarius, by the time of Christ it was valued at one-sixteenth or even less when coined in the provinces):
+About the assarius (Copper coin abbreviation "as" from which we get the word "ace").
+Initially a 12-ounce brass ingot valued at one-tenth of a denarius, by 200 BC its value was one-sixteenth of a denarius, and by the time of Christ it was a copper coin that weighed less than half an ounce, ca. 10 grams, though still valued at one-sixteenth of a denarius.

-About the farthing and the mite (Copper coins.
-Value one-quarter and one-eighth assarion respectively):
+About the farthing and the mite (Copper coins).
+Value one-quarter and one-eighth assarius respectively:

 To sum up: